-UK Covid-19 variant has significantly higher death rate, study finds
+UK COVID-19 variant has significantly higher death rate, study finds

 It has 23 mutations in its genetic code - a relatively high number - and some of them have made it far more easily spread.
 Scientists say it is about 40%-70% more transmissible than previous dominant variants that were circulating.

-In the UK study, published in the British Medical Journal on Wednesday, infection with the new variant led to 227 deaths in a sample of 54,906 COVID-19 patients, compared with 141 among the same number of patients infected with other variants.
+In the UK study, published in The BMJ on Wednesday, infection with the new variant led to 227 deaths in a sample of 54,906 COVID-19 patients, compared with 141 among the same number of patients who were matched for age, sex, sociodemographic background, date of infection, and other factors, but infected with other variants.

+Hazard ratio for mortality with the B.1.1.7 variant was 1.64, compared to previously circulating versions of the virus.

 "Coupled with its ability to spread rapidly, this makes B.1.1.7 a threat that should be taken seriously," said Robert Challen, a researcher at Exeter University who co-led the research.